Story by Marcus Wilkins

 But it wasn’t until he enrolled at Mizzou and launched a pair of companies on campus that he learned just how closely aligned the “Drew method” and the Missouri Method really are.
 The latter term, coined in the J-School and now used campuswide, describes learning by doing at Mizzou.

-“What you do in school is what matters, and the school you choose is really important,” says Rogers, a senior strategic communication major from Ballwin, Missouri.
+“What you do in school is what matters, and the school you choose is really important,” says Rogers, a Ballwin, Missouri, native who graduates in May with a degree in strategic communication.
 “I think it’s the school’s job to provide you with an opportunity to grow.”

 What Rogers does is oversee Relevant Youth, a student-run creative agency housed in the MU Student Center.
 As acting CEO, Rogers and company aim to eliminate barriers between Mizzou students and industry.
 The marketing firm provides graphic design services, social media consulting, videography and more for clients including Roo Storage and Breakout CoMo.